 - Digital Camera

-- Read an article titled “The Importance of CREATIVITY and How to Foster it”.
-Have students summarize important information contained in the article for later use.
+- Read an article titled “Creativity and Play: Fostering Creativity” Have students summarize important information contained in the article for later use.

 - Read the book, aloud or YouTube style, by Dr.Seuss called “Oh, the Thinks You Can Think!” to get students thinking in a nonsensical, creative way.